Knysza

-The original knysza is vegetarian and is named "knysza with vegetables" (knysza z warzywami), with the bread roll solely infilled with fresh vegetables (white and red cabbage, tomato, cucumber and canned corn), generously topped with garlic sauce, mayonnaise or spicy sauce, besprinkled with roasted onion.
+The original knysza is vegetarian and is named "knysza with vegetables" (knysza z warzywami), with the bread roll solely infilled with fresh vegetables (white and red cabbage, tomato, cucumber and canned sweetcorn), generously topped with garlic sauce, mayonnaise or spicy sauce, besprinkled with roasted onion.
 Variants of knysza include those with meat, for example cutlet (kotlet), chicken or sausage, as well as a version with cheese.

 Knysza is most popular in Wrocław, where the meal rose in popularity in the 1990s.